-The northern part of this district includes the Meje neighbourhood, widely considered the most exclusive residential area of the city.
+The northern part of this district includes the Meje neighbourhood, widely considered the most exclusive residential area of Split.
 The wealthy streets of Meje ensure that you’re never far from fine dining and high-end shopping.

-Outside of Old Town, it gets harder to find hotels and easier to find apartments for rent.
-While there are a few options in the Marjan district, some of the hotels are just outside the immediate area, bordering the neighbouring districts.
+Outside of Old Town Split, it gets harder to find hotels and easier to find apartments for rent.
+While there are a few accommodation options in the Marjan district, some of the hotels are just outside the immediate area, bordering the neighbouring districts.

 - Hotel Cvita: This hotel is at the bottom of Marjan Hill and still within walking distance of Old Town.
-You can easily travel to the surrounding shopping districts, spend the day hiking, and visit the historic sites.
+You can easily travel to the surrounding shopping districts, spend the day hiking, and visit the historic sites of Split.
 It’s also got its own pool, hot tub, and 24-hour front desk, helping you relax after a long day of sightseeing.

 - Hotel Jadran: Views of the hillside and beach make this a scenic spot to rest.
 It’s about 15 minutes from Old Town and near the hiking trails of Marjan Hill.
 The low rates also make it an attractive option for budget-minded travellers.

-- Heritage Hotel 19: Located just outside the historic centre, this hotel borders Marjan and Old Town.
+- Heritage Hotel 19: Located just outside the Split historic centre, this hotel borders Marjan and the charming Old Town.
 It’s a convenient spot with decent rooms for a mid-range hotel.
 It’s also just a short walk from the beach and Republic Square.